 - It produced over $4 million in gold pieces in its first year of operation in 1854.

-- Collectors prize coins from the San Francisco Mint.
+- Collectors prize San Francisco Mint Coins.
 The generally lower production runs at this mint, versus the Denver or Philadelphia mint increase the allure of S-Mint coins.

 - The San Francisco Mint is the only mint to produce the famous Morgan Silver dollar during every year of its production from 1878 to 1921.
 Learn why this coin is a great choice if you are building a collection on a budget.